AqeelAT/pretty-logic/README.md

 # Pretty Logic

-Are you tired of your multi-line`or` statements locking ugly?
+Are you tired of your multi-line `or` statements looking ugly?
 Would you rather use commas between your booleans?
 This is the package for you.

 It's very simple!